ERNI-Academy/net6-automation-testware/README.md

         void BusinessAssertion();
     }
 ```
-- Components should inherit from ITestWareComponent in order to be registered

-5. Design test cases.
-At any place is it possible to resolve to business objects
+5. Design test cases. _(Is it possible to access the business objects resolving from the ContainerManager)_
 ```cs
         using (var scope = ContainerManager.Container.BeginLifetimeScope())
         {